alders/mythtv-stream-hls-dash/README.md

 ### Adapt playlist `master_event.m3u8` file

-Adapt the playlist `master_event.m3u8` as soon as the file is created by FFmpeg some time in the future.
-This allows the player to start at the beginning of the video and if present defines the handling of the subtitle.
+As soon as the file is created by FFmpeg, the playlist `master_event.m3u8` file is adapted to ensure seamless playback.
+This adaptation allows the player to start playing at the beginning of the video and if present defines according to the setting the handling of the subtitle.

 <details>
 <summary>
-Click me
+Click to reveal the script code.
 </summary>

 ``` shell